Amanda Randles: Awards and honors

 In 2023, she was warded the NIH Pioneer award to support her work combining wearables with physics-based models.
 She is a Fellow of the National Academy of Inventors.
 For her work on ventilator splitting during the Covid-19 pandemic, she was awarded the Alexandra Jane Noble Epiphany Science Inspiration Award.
 In 2014, Randles was awarded the NIH Director's Early Independence Award.
 She was named to the 2015 World Economic Forum Young Scientist List for her work on the "design of large-scale parallel applications targeting problems in physics".
 In 2017, she was awarded the Grace Murray Hopper Award and was later named to the MIT Technology Review Innovators Under 35, both given for her work on HARVEY.
-In January 2024, she was named a Distinguished Member of the ACM.
+In January 2024, she was named an ACM Distinguished Member.
 She was the 2023 recipient of the ACM Prize in Computing for her contributions to "computational health through innovative algorithms, tools, and high performance computing methods for diagnosing and treating a variety of human diseases".